 fatalistic view and let things happen.
-Extending this value to consumer behavior, people in societies that are more fatalistic tend to make less formal complaints when faced with unsatisfactory purchase (Mothersbaugh and Hawkins, 2016, p.
+Extending this value to consumer behavior, people in societies that are more fatalistic tend to make fewer formal complaints when faced with an unsatisfactory purchase (Mothersbaugh and Hawkins, 2016, p.
 50).

 Nature: Is nature regarded as something to be admired or overcome?
-Americans considered nature as something to be overcome or improved, while northern Euro- pean countries tend place a high value on the environment.
+Americans consider nature as something to be overcome or improved, while northern Euro- pean countries tend to place a high value on the environment.
 This affects aspects of consumer behavior such as packaging preferences and recycling.

 On a global scale, the World Values Survey has conducted a comparison of values across almost 100 countries since 1981.
 Their research methodology, questionnaire, data, and results can be accessed from their website (World Values Survey).

-Norms Norms are the “do’s and don’ts” of a society that are more speciﬁc than
+Norms Norms are the “do’s and don’t’s” of a society that are more speciﬁc than

 values.